insin/nwb/templates/react-app/README.md

 # {{name}}

-This README outlines the details of collaborating on this React application.
-A short introduction of this app could easily go here.
+Collaborating on this React application:

 ## Prerequisites